 Non-24-Hour Sleep-Wake Disorder (Non-24), also known as Free Running Sleep Disorder (FRD)

-According to the National Sleep Foundation, most people have a circadian rhythm (a natural body clock) that helps tell them when to wake up and when it’s time to rest.
+Most people have a circadian rhythm (a natural body clock) that helps tell them when to wake up and when it’s time to rest.
 For most people, this body clock runs on a 24-hour cycle and is guided by environmental cues such as daylight and sunset.

-Non-24 is most common in people who are fully blind, because total blindness means their brains cannot process environmental light cues that help tell them when to sleep and wake.
+Non-24 is most common in people who are fully blind because total blindness means their brains cannot process environmental light cues that help tell them when to sleep and wake.
 WebMD says there is no singular treatment for the disorder, but that “hormones, medicine, and light therapy can help get you closer to a normal sleeping pattern.”

 RELATED: Learn more about Free Running Sleep Disorder